WHO IS ON BOARD?

-- Support the Watch Leader with organising galley duties ensuring that meals are on time and adequate, that food hygiene is observed and that the galley is left clean.
+- Support the Watch Leaders with organising galley duties ensuring that meals are on time and adequate, that food hygiene is observed and that the galley is left clean

 The Watch Leaders

-- Watch Leaders should be aware that they are the automatic role model for the Trainees because of their age and that they will have a great influence on them.
+- Because of their age, are the automatic role model for the Trainees and have a great influence on them